 Charlesworth D, Charlesworth B. 1987.
 Inbreeding Depression and its Evolutionary Consequences.
 Annual Review of Ecology and Systematics 18: 237-268.

-de Jong TJ, Hermans CM, van der Veen-van Wijk KC.
-2011.
-Paternal effects on seed mass in Arabidopsis thaliana.
-Plant Biology 13(SI1) 71-77.

 Farrer EC,Goldberg DE.
 2011.
 Patterns and mechanisms of conspecific and heterospecific interactions in a dry perennial grassland.
 Journal of Ecology.99: 265–276

-Fenner M, Thompson K. 2005.
-The Ecology of Seeds.
-Cambridge, (UK): Cambridge University Press.
-260 p.

 Friedman J, Barrett SCH.
 2009.
 The Consequences of Monoecy and Protogyny for Mating in Wind-Pollinated Carex.
 New Phytologist 181(2): 489-497.

-Fox J, Sanford Weisberg S. 2011.
-An {R} Companion to Applied Regression, Second Edition.
-Thousand Oaks CA: Sage.
-URL: http://socserv.socsci.mcmaster.ca/jfox/Books/Companion

-Gutterman, Y. 2000.
-Maternal effects on seeds during development.
-In Fenner M, editor.
-Seeds: The Ecology of Regeneration in Plant Communities.
-Wallingford (UK): CABI. p.
-59 - 84.

 Handel SN.
 1985.
 The Intrusion of Clonal Growth Patterns on Plant Breeding Systems.
 The American Naturalist 125(3): 367-384.